vaidehirana/Week-9-Honeypot-Project/README.md

 <img src= "https://github.com/vaidehirana/Week-9-Honeypot-Project/blob/master/Json%20error.JPG" height="600" width="800">

 I tried alternate method but still it didn't allow me to view it, but I was able to download the file.
-My attacks were 6394 but the exports still were 0.
+My attacks were 6394 but the exports still were 0 as you can view in the below image:

 <img src= "https://github.com/vaidehirana/Week-9-Honeypot-Project/blob/master/Json%20download.JPG" height="600" width="800">